dxking/SortDownloads/README.md

 ## How to edit sd-config.csv
 - Open sd-config.csv in any text editor
-- Enter the extension you want to move in the first column and put the destination you'd like it in the second column
+- Enter the extension you want to move in the first column and put the destination you'd like it in the second column (destination folder must already exist)
 - Make sure your extensions have a period in front of them! (.exe, .jpg, etc)
 - I left extensions and paths in sd-config.csv to use as a template